TACTICS

 The Critical Reality Most People Miss

 Even if you successfully draw and fire center mass, the threat does not stop immediately.
-A person who has been shot center mass can still:

 What the Tueller Concept Should Actually Teach